 If “Can you weld magnets?” is a question you have been asking yourself and you have not been able to obtain an answer, you have come to the right place.
 I had the same question, so I did some research.

 So is it possible to weld magnets together?
 Yes, it is possible to weld magnets.
 However, can you do it, or should you try doing it at home are the two other aspects to consider.
 Let me spoil it for you, the answer to these questions is no.

-To answer the question; yes, it is possible to weld magnets.
-However, a one-word answer will not suffice in the world of welding as there are numerous terms, conditions and additional factors to be considered when regarding the subject of welding magnets.
+A one-word answer will not suffice in the world of welding as there are numerous terms, conditions and additional factors to be considered when it comes to welding magnets.

 The Importance of Demagnetization Before Welding

 Magnetism is caused when the atoms which constitute a magnet align between its two poles.
 In the event that a magnet is exposed to high levels of heat beyond a point referred to as the ‘Curie temperature’, the motion of the atoms is misaligned and the magnet begins to lose its magnetic fields.
 This is a critical process when magnet welding is concerned as, if not executed, can cause magnetic arc blow.

 Magnetic arc blow is a phenomenon that is caused when there is an imbalance in the conditions of the magnetic field surrounding the arc.
 This imbalance may occur due to various reasons.
 The most common ones being the arc forming at varying distances from the joint and workpiece connection or changes in the direction of the current flow to, through, and from the arc.